Nazzy88/Social-Media-Analysis-On-Air-Pollution/README.md

 ![World_Cloud](Images/World_Cloud.png)

-* From this we see that due to the Quarentine there is quite a bit of texts about Covid-19 and Corona-Virus besides the    information on the up coming election in Nov.
+* From this we see that due to the quarentine there is quite a bit of texts about Covid-19 and Coronavirus besides the    information on the up coming election in Nov.
 2020.

-## Created a bar graph based on air pollution, Covid-19, and Corona Virus.
+## Created a bar graph based on air pollution, Covid-19, and Coronavirus.
 ![Covid_Corona](Images/Covid_Corona.png)